twins4holly/startup/notes.md

 - made it elastic for if i restart or turn off website so ip won't change
 - This command to remote shell into server.
 Brings you to console window for the web server you just launched, ubuntu user's home directory: ssh -i [key pair file] ubuntu@[ip address]
 - Keep key pair safe.
 Don't make it public.

+### Get a domain name
+- subdomain * in dns records lets you do anything.domain.click
+- must respond to confirmation